 The Sassanian Rock Reliefs:

 Sassanian kings chose Naqsh-e-Rostam as an ideal site to showcase their military victories, war scenes, and coronation ceremonies.
 The historical era under which Persian and Roman empires were entangled in several wars brought a lot of destruction, poverty, and other social issues for the Iranian society.
 This was after the birth of Christ and the new era of Christian states like Rome and Armenia being part of the Sassanian Empire.

 As Zoroastrian priests were playing major roles in the ruling system of the time and there was a lot of religious discrimination against non-Zoroastrians, the image of the most famous Sassanian priest, Kartir, is also carved with some inscriptions explaining how the believers of other religions were persecuted.

-The victory of Shapur I against Valerian, the Roman Emperor, was the outstanding event of Sassanian time.
+The victory of Shapur I against Valerian, the Roman Emperor, was an outstanding event of Sassanian time.
 That’s why its pictorial scene has been hugely carved on the rocks Naqsh-e-Rostam cliffs and its historical explanation has been carved on the lower part of Kaaba-ye-Zartosht.

 The style of the Sassanian rock reliefs is clearly different from those of Elamites and Achaemenians.
-The front side of human figures is completely seen and the proportions are exaggerated.
-Extra strong arms and legs, as well as extra broad shoulders, are the characteristics of Sassanian human depictions on the rock reliefs and other forms of arts.
+The front side of the human figures is completely seen and the proportions are exaggerated.
+Extra strong arms and legs, as well as extra broad shoulders, are the characteristics of Sassanian human depictions on rock reliefs and other forms of art.
 The religious figures accompanying kings and their families are either deities like Anahita, the Goddess of water and fertility, or an agent from Ahura Mazda (The great God in Zoroastrianism).

 If you take tours to Iran and stay in Shiraz, make sure you visit Naqsh-e-Rostam and explore its artistic features.